 We celebrated, re-calibrated and looked to the future at this country paradise in the Cotswolds.
 Here’s to the next decade and many more Mr S.

 What have your friendships and relationships taught you?
-Have you been somewhere special to celebrate?
+Have you been somewhere special to celebrate happy married life?
 Let me know in the comments box below.